All they’ll see is the glow when you’re done.

 Healing becomes more complex once the substances are removed.
 For many, these deeper issues surface fully for the first time in years.
 At that point, the person is no longer just grieving the loss of their closest friend and coping tool—they’re also facing the underlying pain it once helped to mask.

 This makes recovering from addiction even more difficult.
-Once the substance is gone, the re-emergence of psychological symptoms — anxiety, depression, trauma, rage, shame — can be overwhelming.
+Once the substance is gone, the re-emergence of psychological symptoms — anxiety and depression, trauma, rage, shame — can be overwhelming.
 The substance was never just the problem; it was a response to something deeper.

 In these cases, intensive outpatient psychotherapy is not only appropriate, but often more necessary and effective than any medication or 12-step program alone.
 It provides a space to face what the substance was helping to manage — with support, structure, and deep relational work.